Guide to Advanced Surgery for Women's Health

 Further, microscopic examination of the removed polyps is done to find out whether the polyps contain cancerous cells or not.
 If cancerous cells are identified in the polyps, the doctor will advise the steps to be taken for further treatment.
 Uterine polyps once removed rarely reoccur, and even if they recur, further treatment is given.

 Wait and watch: Polyps without symptoms of uterine cancer are smaller in size will resolve gradually by themselves.
-In such cases, treatment is not necessary as long the polyps are non-cancerous.
+In such cases, treatment is not necessary as long as the polyps are non-cancerous.

 Non-surgical treatment of uterine polyps is given using hormonal drugs, which change the hormonal levels in the body.
-They are given orally, in the form of injections or through an intra-uterine device.
+They are given orally, in the form of injections, or through an intrauterine device.

-Based on the size and the growth of the endometrium layer, the doctor may advise the following medications.
+Based on the size and growth of the endometrium layer, the doctor may advise the following medications.

 However, if the symptoms appear again after stopping the medication, the doctor may advise surgical treatment.

 - Bleeding or spotting in between menstrual periods

 - Bleeding from the vagina even after menopause

 Diagnosis of Uterine Polyps